Lilia Ignatova: Gymnastics style and technique

 Her routines combined a high degree of difficulty, such as a backward shoulder roll with a circling ribbon, with choreography set to a wide variety of modern and classical music.
-Ignatova was one of the most elegant and charming gymnasts of all times.
-She gradually transformed her performing style, starting from dynamic, playful routines and finishing with brilliant pieces of art as "Ave Maria", with the ball 1986, to the violin accompaniment of the famous Mintcho Mintchev.
+She gradually transformed her performing style, starting from dynamic, playful routines and finishing with esteemed pieces of art as "Ave Maria", with the ball 1986, to the violin accompaniment of the famous Mintcho Mintchev.